-If you’re like me, you didn’t care about the chemistry behind propane, you just wanted to grill some burgers.
-That was until your tank started freezing up and sucking your wallet dry.
-We’re here to help unveil your mysterious propane tank and put money back in your pocket.
+If you’re like me, you probably didn’t care about the chemistry behind propane in the past – you just wanted to grill some burgers.
+But that may have changed when your tank started freezing up and sucking your wallet dry.
+Ouch.

 What is Propane?

 Here are some quick, at-a-glance facts about propane.

 - The 1990 Clean Air Act deemed propane to be a clean-burning fuel.

 - It is colorless, odorless, and non-toxic.
 It looks like water when in liquid form.